bobismijnnaam/bobetex/SETUP.md

 6. `cmake .. -G "YOUR GENERATOR"`
 7. Now build the project with the generated files
 	* This probably means typing `make` if you're on Unix, or opening the solution file if you're on windows.
+8. After compilation the btx binary should end up in the bin folder in the project root.

-8. You should now have a working btx executable in the bin folder.
-Include the binaries from step 3, and go play a game!
+You should now have a working btx executable in the bin folder, together with the binaries needed to run it.
+Go play a game!